zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-orm.md

 1. On the left hand side menu, click on `Stacks`, then Create Stack button to open up the Create Stack Wizard page.
 Make sure the `cicd` compartment is selected under the `List Scope` section.
 ![ORM menu](./images/oci-orm-stack-menu.png)

-1. In the Stack information page, select `Source Control System` for the Origin of the Terraform configuration, then select the followingn under Stack Configurations:
+1. In the Stack information page, select `Source Control System` for the Origin of the Terraform configuration, then select the following under Stack Configurations:

     |Property|Value|
     |--|--|